LUMINOUS INVERTER AT AFFORDABLE PRICES IN LAGOS NIGERIA

 It’s funny yet serious.
 Africa is globally known to have energy shortage issues and Nigeria, though one of the biggest economies in the continent is doing extra poorly in this area.

 Nigeria has one of the worst energy shortage situations in Africa and experts predict that the country loses about 23 billion dollars annually because of its energy /electricity problems.

 This has led to a search for alternative sources of energy by households and businesses.
 Nigeria depends on hydro and thermal power to generate its electricity, this has not been enough to generate enough electricity to serve and service the entire country, apart from hydro-power and fossil fuels (natural gas and coal) there are other sources of energy which can be utilized and which people are currently adopting as alternative sources of energy to that which is already available.

-These multiple alternative sources of energy available today include wind power, solar power, bio-energy, geothermal energy and marine.
+These multiple alternative sources of energy available today include wind power, solar power, bio-energy, geothermal energy, and marine.

-The focus of this article is on the sources of energy which are an alternative to what is already in use by the general Nigerian public today.
+The focus of this article is on the sources of energy that are an alternative to what is already in use by the general Nigerian public today.
 However, before that, let’s provide a basic explanation of all the available sources of energy.

 Sources of Energy

 Wind power: Wind power consists of the building of onshore or offshore wind turbines which harness the power of the wind to generate electricity or energy.

 Solar electricity: It makes use of two types of solar panels; photovoltaic and solar-thermal solar panels.